Zenfolio review – exciting new portfolio tools

 Other than obviously backing up your site’s content, there’s also additional information you should know before deleting your account permanently.

-- You’ll have to cancel third-party apps – it’s important to cancel apps with recurring payments before canceling your account otherwise you might end up getting charged for them.
+- You’ll have to cancel third-party apps – it’s essential to cancel apps with recurring payments before canceling your account otherwise you might end up getting charged for them.

 - You’ll only get a refund on annual plans – if you want to cancel a monthly subscription, you can wave your money goodbye.